Spontaneous generation: Pasteur and Tyndall

 In 1862, the French Academy of Sciences paid special attention to the issue, establishing a prize "to him who by well-conducted experiments throws new light on the question of the so-called spontaneous generation" and appointed a commission to judge the winner.
 Pasteur and others used the term biogenesis as the opposite of spontaneous generation, to mean that life was generated only from other life.
 Pasteur's claim followed the German physician Rudolf Virchow's doctrine Omnis cellula e cellula ("all cells from cells"), itself derived from the work of Robert Remak.
 After Pasteur's 1859 experiment, the term "spontaneous generation" fell out of favor.
 Experimentalists used a variety of terms for the study of the origin of life from nonliving materials.
 Heterogenesis was applied to the generation of living things from once-living organic matter (such as boiled broths), and the English physiologist Henry Charlton Bastian proposed the term archebiosis for life originating from non-living materials.
-Disliking the randomness and unpredictability implied by the term spontaneous generation, in 1870 Bastian coined the term biogenesis for the formation of life from nonliving matter.
+Disliking the randomness and unpredictability implied by the term spontaneous generation, in 1870 Bastian used the term biogenesis for the formation of life from nonliving matter.
 Soon thereafter, however, the English biologist Thomas Henry Huxley proposed the term abiogenesis for this same process, and adopted biogenesis for the process by which life arises from existing life.